Evaluation Guide

 4 types of aged care software.

 Understanding the different categories helps you compare like-with-like and identify which approach fits your organisation.
+The important question is not just feature breadth but which layer of the operating stack each vendor really owns.

 Generic GRC / compliance tools